leinapr/Node_Project/README.md

-# Node Project
+# Node project

 ![Manga Shop Logo](assets/logo.png)

-Welcome to our Manga Shop Website.
+Welcome to our **E-Ragana website**, a manga shop website.
 This project is a fully responsive e-commerce platform for manga enthusiasts, featuring advanced filtering, sorting, and browsing capabilities for a wide variety of manga titles.

 ---

-## Table of Contents
+## Table of contents

 - [Project Description](#project-description)
 - [Features](#features)